ragnar-johannsson/lto/README.md

 ## Limited Time Offer

-LTO is a static file server with expiring links.
+LTO is a static file server with expiring temporary links.
 New links are generated on-demand with a configurable time-to-live.
-Additionally and optionally, if a link with a valid time token points to a file that doesn't exist - a signed temporary redirect to Amazon S3 is provided instead.
+Additionally and optionally, if a link with a valid time token points to a file that doesn't exist, a signed temporary redirect to Amazon S3 is provided instead.

 ### Configuration

 See [cloud-config.yml](./cloud-config.yml) for an example deployment.
-Adjust the environment variables in the `/etc/default/lto` to reflect your setup.
+Adjust the environment variables in `/etc/default/lto` to reflect your setup.
 Alternatively, run `ragnarb/lto` directly with the environment variables passed in.

 Supported environment variables: